A Guide to the Successful International Registration of Trademarks in the US

 - How long does the trademark last?

 I was about to fail my first exam in law school.
-Reading the questions once more, I glanced at the other students in the hall, writing as if a thief was chasing them with a pistol.
+Reading the questions again, I glanced at the other students in the hall, writing as if a thief was chasing them with a pistol.

 And me?
 I started calculating how much it would cost to set up a nice little bakery downtown when the university board kicked me out!
 What would I name my bakery?
 “Stop n’ Chop?”